rodtoll/fake-isy-994i/README.md

 * `password` - What password does the server expect?
 Default: password
 * `requireAuth` - Should auth be enforced?
 Useful if you just want to experiment before getting your auth setup.
 * `nodeFile` - Fully qualified path to file containing raw results of a call to an ISY in the /rest/nodes path.
 See example-nodes.xml for a sample.
+* `variable1File` - Fully qualified path to file containing raw results of a call to an ISY in the /rest/vars/definitions/1 path.
+See example-variables-1.xml for a sample.
+* `variable2File` - Fully qualified path to file containing raw results of a call to an ISY in the /rest/vars/definitions/2 path.
+See example-variables-2.xml for a sample.
 * `elkStatusFile` - Fully qualified path to file containing raw results of a call to an ISY with elk enabled in the /rest/elk/get/status.
 See example-elk-status.xml for a sample (and it is the default).
 * `elkTopologyFile` - Fully qualified path to file containing raw results of a call to an ISY with elk enabled in the /rest/elk/get/topology.
 See example-elk-topology.xml for a sample (and it is the default).
 * `logResponseBody` - Should the body of responses being sent be sent to the log.
 Default: false
 * `logWebSockets` - Should the body of messages sent to websockets be sent to the log.
 Default: false

 Sample:
 ```